GoodPBC/oAuth/README.md

 		-in this step we comment out our original "app.get('/')" and we replace it with telling our server to look at our routes file in the models folder.

-		-in models we define 2 new routes on is the home route and the second is the user route that takes in params
+		-in models we define 2 new routes one is the home route and the second is the user route that takes in params

-#phase 4
+#phase 4 EJS Templating & views
 	1. npm install ejs which is a templating engine -http://www.embeddedjs.com/
 	2. install body-parser.